stcalica/postman-publish-action/README.md

    - `postman_api_key`: Your Postman API key for authentication.
    - `openapi_schema_url`: The URL of the OpenAPI schema you want to transform into a Postman collection.
    - `destination_collection_id`: (Optional) If provided, this will be the UID of the Postman collection where the transformed schema will be stored.
+   - `output_file`: (Optional) If provided, this will create a file on the runner file system and output the filepath

    #### Example Usage:
    ```yaml